Email Etiquette and Failing Businesses

 However, there is nothing informal about any business communications — email included.
 Look at it this way.
 Business Email Etiquette covers a set of common courtesies and basic writing skills that everyone can follow to ensure you make a positive impression.

 And that builds your brand and positively positions your business.
 Who wants to argue with that?

 Choosing to minimize the importance of business email best practices can be a detriment to your business.
 This could cause contacts to surmise that you are lazy or possibly uneducated.

 Or is it that you don’t care?
 Unfortunately, that determination will be left to the folks on the receiving end of your business emails.
 Why take that risk when it is so easy to avoid?

 Every Day We Make Choices

-So what are you going to choose to do?
-It is your choice to not make these minuscule extra efforts.
+So what are you going to choose to do in your business email communications?
+It is your choice not to make these little extra efforts.

 If you choose not to take your business email communications as seriously as you should, you are most likely not prioritizing other things correctly that will contribute to your success.
 And build trust with those you are or want to do business with.
 So don’t make those you email wonder about what else you don’t take seriously.